-- Ferreira Borges, Hugo (in progress).
+- Ferreira Borges, Hugo (2016).
 Toxic in crowds : the triggers of toxin production in planktonic cyanobacteria.

-- Kpodonu, A.Theo (in progress).
+- Kpodonu, A.Theo (2016).
 An integrated ecosystem assessment for water quality management of Lake Okataina.

 - McBride, Christopher (in progress).
 Coupled catchment-lake modelling of shallow, eutrophic lakes in New Zealand and China.

 - Me, Wang (in progress).
 Modelling hydrology and nutrients in the Puarenga catchment, Rotorua.

 - Mueller, Hannah (submitted).
 Impediments to lake restoration by identifying different social, policy and economic drivers that influence the restoration process.